 Yes, we do.
-For example, we always have a dialogue with the donors about their choice of being an anonymous or a non-anonymous donor.
+For example, we always have a dialogue with the donors about their choice of being a Non-ID Release or an ID Release Donor.
 I ask them what considerations they have done and if they know what it entails.
 Some have already made their decision beforehand and some need to talk it over to make the right decision.

 There are many things to consider as a sperm donor, and I am here as their direct contact.
 The donors can always call if they have any questions or concerns.
 It is very important to us that the donors feel safe and comfortable at Cryos.